-This really simplifies things and means there are less variables to think about.
-With no option of a draw or other competitors the market odds are only going to move one of two ways.
+This simplifies things and means there are less variables to think about.
+With no option of a draw or other competitors, the market odds are only going to move one of two ways.

-The match winner also tends to have the most money put into it.
-It is important that there is enough liquid (money) in the market for our bets to get matched these provide a great option to trade around.
+The matchwinner also tends to have the most money put into it.
+There must be enough liquid (money) in the market for our bets to get matched, this provides a great option to trade around.

 Think of how many games there are within a tennis match.
 If you can scalp in and out of the market quickly you can start to add together a string of small profits.
 They’ll soon start to add up!

 Within a match, you’ll have between two and five sets that are up for grabs.
 A player winning a close set really gets the odds to shift.
 Here we can look for moments where the market over-reacts.
 The aim is to open the trade at the biggest reaction and trade out when the market settles.

 With all the theory out the way, we can now get into the trenches and start learning tennis trading tips that can earn you some cash!

 Pre-match doesn’t quite offer the opportunity it does in other sports.
 The only market that is of value to us is the match-winner.
 Keep an eye out for news about a players fitness.

 Knowing someone is carrying a knock and getting into the market first by backing the opposition and trading out as news filters out and the price shortens.

 This is a basic trade example but the more profitable tennis trading strategies are in-play.